dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies0701.md

 You can think of this array as occupying a 9 x 9 matrix — perfect for storing all numbers in a Sudoku puzzle.

-To refer to a specific element in this array, you need to specify two index numbers (similar to its “row” and its “column” in the matrix).
+To refer to a specific element in this array, you need to specify two index numbers (similar to its "row" and its "column" in the matrix).
 The following example shows how you can assign a value to an element in this array:

 MyArray (3, 4)= 125